catalyst/catalyst-moodle-workflows/README.md

 ## Grouping actions

-We have 2 types of group actions. lets call these the 'closed' groups and 'open' groups:
+We have 2 types of group actions. lets call these the 'closed' groups and 'open' groups.
+A closed group is where we know the maximum supported stable and so we can express the group and a range of the earliest and latest supported stable.
+An open group is one which we do not yet know the upper bound and support may continue for some time, but could also break at any future stable.

 ### Open groups

 | Moodle version    | CI group              |  Plugin release group       |